What will my survey cost?

 The cost of a survey involves multiple factors:

 - Survey deadline

 Every survey is different and has its own unique challenges.
-A single concrete cost is hard to figure without completing the initial field work, but an approximate survey cost can be furnished prior to commencing work.
+A single concrete cost is difficult to determine without completing the initial fieldwork, but an approximate survey cost can be furnished prior to commencing work.

 What types of surveys are there?

 To find out more about the various types of surveys you can visit our services section for help identifying what survey best addresses your needs.
 Alternatively, you can always contact us and we would be glad to help identify your needs over the phone or via email.

 When is a survey needed?